rquadri/castle/README.md

 new features can be added at will, and the weight associated with each feature can be optimized based on feedback data.
-The weights can be further tuned for each of Castle's customers, and can easily and quickly adjusted for individual users.
+The weights can be further tuned for each of Castle's customers, and can easily and quickly be adjusted for individual users.
 Moreover, if the weights are suitably chosen, the parameter P can even be interpreted as an approximate probability of account compromise.